Outcomes of tests

 Let’s see how these two groups mesh with each other.
 We will start from the most desirable combinations and will finish with the worst ones.

-• A test that fails non-deterministically should be investigated and changed at highest priority.
+A test that fails non-deterministically should be investigated and changed at highest priority.
 In lack of time, such test must be disabled or deleted.
 If time allows, dependencies that are not under control (such as bugs in production code or infrastructure issues) should be addressed.
 What should not be done is to develop an infrastructural solution around this flakiness.
-Examples of such solutions are: rerunning flaky test several times, marking it with a different color in reports, separating them into a special phase of testing etc. These are half-measures that result in a situation that is much worse.
+Examples of such solutions are: rerunning flaky test several times, marking it with a different color in reports, separating it into a special phase of testing etc. These are half-measures that result in a situation that is much worse.
 More human time is now spent on manually analysing outcomes of flaky tests.
-In retrospective, it will be obvious that as much information is obtained)
+What was meant to be automatic testing had become manual testing: slow, unreliable and boring.

-• A unexpected test failure outcome that has not lead to an expedite corrective action in production code is suspicious.
+A unexpected test failure outcome that has not lead to an expedite corrective action in production code is suspicious.
 Note the importance of words “unexpected” and “production” here.
-The test failure was not a part of a TDD iteration (when it would have been expected).
+The test failure was not a part of a TDD iteration (when it would have been expected and desired to demonstrate that the new test case works).
 If a test failure outcome is corrected by only changing code of the test itself, then it was the test that was buggy.
-It was not the intention of the test, and neither it was the goal of the production part.
+It was not the intention of this test to react on this particular change.
+Neither was it the goal of the production part to cause the reaction.
 Tests are not tested by production code.
 A test case that turned out buggy could be an indication of overly complicated test.
 In this case, it will benefit from simplification.
-If the test depends on non-public aspects of production code and therefore has to be changed simultaneously to stay in sync with them, then it is a symptom of having too much intimacy with production code.
+If the test depends on non-public aspects of production code and therefore has to be changed simultaneously with implementation details to stay in sync with them, then it is a symptom of having too much intimacy with production code.

-• A test that hangs and is killed by the test-runner infrastructure code is super suspicious.
+A test that hangs and is killed by the test-runner infrastructure code is super suspicious.
 The absolutely worst corrective action is to treat timeouts as equal to test failures.
 They are not equivalent.
-In other words, it should not be considered normal for a test case to do its job by reaching timeouts.
+In other words, it should not be considered normal for a test case to do its job by regularly cause timeouts.
 Surely, sometimes timeouts could correlate with genuine regressions admitted to production code.
-But in addition to that, any timeout should be investigated with intent to correct the affected test case.
+But in addition to addressing that, any timeout should be investigated with intent to correct the affected test case itself.
 Usually that means making the test more specific, i.e. making it monitor for a specific condition that would eventually lead to the hang.
-Tests that time out are very unspecific and combine many earlier sins.
-They are likely to be flaky, they require constant corrections, and they require interactive debugging and manual reruns to figure out the underlying cause (or to discover that there is no valid cause).
-In addition, they are usually slower because timeout thresholds are always chosen conservatively high in relation to the mean test case run time.
+Tests that time out are very unspecific: many unrelated reasons cause the same outcome.
+They are likely to be flaky, they require constant corrections, and they require interactive debugging and manual reruns to figure out the true underlying cause (or to discover that there was no valid cause, just bad luck).
+In addition, they are usually slower because timeout thresholds are always chosen conservatively high in relation to the average test case run time.
 But high timeout thresholds mean that manual debugging iterations will be at least as long as the timeout value.

 An ideal test case